mm5agm/StepperGUI/README.md

 All position limiting and limit switch logic is now archived for reference.
 If you need the last version with limit switches, use the `limit-switches-final` git tag or branch.

 * PlatformIO 6.1.18
+### End-Stop Detection

+This version uses the TCRT5000 Infrared Reflective Photoelectric Switch IR Tracking Sensor Module for end-stop detection.
+The sensor is used to reliably detect the physical limits of the stepper motor travel, providing accurate and safe position limiting.

+Wiring and integration details:
+- Connect the TCRT5000 sensor output to the designated end-stop input pin on the ESP32-S3.
+- The firmware reads the sensor state to determine when the end-stop is reached and halts or reverses the motor as needed.

+Refer to the schematic and code comments for further integration details.